Physical: Willett Drive and 19th Street

 Six student legal clinics are offered in:

-The programs are available to students that have completed at least two semesters of full-time study and are in good standing.
+Some programs are available to students who have completed two semesters of full-time study and are in good standing, while others require four semesters.

 Students are required to devote a minimum of 150 hours to the program.